KJLA: History

 The station first signed on the air on October 1, 1990, as KSTV-TV.
 It was the second attempt to operate a television station in Ventura; the first, KKOG-TV (channel 16), operated from December 14, 1968, to September 13, 1969, with a schedule of entirely live, local programming.
 KSTV-TV was originally owned by Costa de Oro Television, Inc., and originally aired Spanish-language programming as an affiliate of Galavisión.
 The station signed on a low-power translator in Santa Maria in 1992.

 In 1994, Walter Ulloa purchased Costa de Oro Television and KSTV-TV, intending to increase its transmitting power and extend its signal to better reach to the Los Angeles area.
-However, although Ventura is considered part of the Los Angeles market, Federal Communications Commission (FCC) rules at the time placed KSTV-TV within the Santa Barbara–Santa Maria–San Luis Obispo market, similar to the situation of KADY-TV channel 63 (now KBEH-TV) in Oxnard, California which became Santa Barbara's UPN affiliate when the network launched in January 1995.
+However, although Ventura is considered part of the Los Angeles market, Federal Communications Commission (FCC) rules at the time placed KSTV-TV within the Santa Barbara–Santa Maria–San Luis Obispo market, similar to the situation of KADY-TV channel 63 in Oxnard, California (now Garden Grove-licensed KWHY), which became Santa Barbara's UPN affiliate when the network launched in January 1995.
 Unable to get cable coverage in the Los Angeles area, on November 1, 1995, KSTV switched to an English-language format and became the WB affiliate for the Santa Barbara market.

 Logo for "LATV", the bilingual programming block produced by KJLA, until December 31, 2017.

 However, the station continued in its attempts to enter the Los Angeles market.
 In July 1997, KSTV increased its effective radiated power to 5,000 kilowatts.
 The improved signal helped the station to obtain must-carry status on most cable providers in western Los Angeles County in February 1998.
 However, because Los Angeles already had a WB-affiliated station, KTLA (channel 5), KSTV-TV was forced to disaffiliate from the network.
 In the spring of 1998, the station relocated its studios and offices from Ventura to West Los Angeles.

 The station changed its call letters to KJLA on July 20, 1998, to further reflect its intentions to serve the Los Angeles market.
 On that date, KJLA became an independent station and adopted a split-scheduled format.
 The station began carrying financial news programming under the brand Business News 22 acquired from KWHY-TV, later BizNews 1 on weekday mornings and afternoons.
 Business news returned to KWHY-TV, this time only on its digital signal, in 2000, and was later dropped by KJLA.